A simple solver for the fractional Laplacian in multiple dimensions: Numerical results

 In \cref{tab:3D_its} and \cref{fig:2d3d} (right) we give CG convergence results for the three-dimensional example, just like those for the two-dimensional example.
 Just as in two dimensions, the utility of our simple preconditioner is clear for larger problems and for larger $\alpha$, where iterative approaches to solving the linear system start to become prohibitively expensive without preconditioning.

-\subsection{{Elliptic example in two dimensions: an ``L''-shaped domain}}
+\subsection{Elliptic examples in two dimensions: an ``L''-shaped domain and octagonal domain}

-Before moving to time-dependent examples, we include a final demonstration showing our method applied a problem where the domain is an occluded Cartesian grid (i.e., a regular discretization that is not a hypercube).
-In particular, we construct an example on an ``L''-shaped domain obtained by taking a regular grid of $(n-1)^2$ points as before and then removing $(n/2)^2$ contiguous points corresponding to a single corner of the domain, see \cref{fig:ell}.
+Before moving to time-dependent examples, we include a final demonstration showing our method applied to problems where the domain is an occluded Cartesian grid (i.e., a regular discretization that is not a hypercube).
+The first such example is a problem on an ``L''-shaped domain obtained by taking a regular grid of $(n-1)^2$ points as before and then removing $(n/2)^2$ contiguous points corresponding to a single corner of the domain, see \cref{fig:ell} (left and center).

 Because the ``L''-shaped domain is discretized as a subset of a regular grid, the operator $\m{M}$ can still be applied quickly via FFT as before.
 However, use of a fast Poisson solver to apply the preconditioner is no longer possible.
 Instead, we use a sparse Cholesky factorization as in our one-dimensional examples.
 We use the default MATLAB permutation options for sparse Cholesky (which corresponds to an approximate minimum degree ordering of the unknowns) though other methods are possible.